 The production area of Asiago PDO is within the territory of the Province of Vicenza, as well as in two bordering areas in the provinces of Padua and Treviso, in the Veneto region; within the Autonomous Province of Trento.

-In around 1,000 A.D, a delicious sheep’s milk cheese was produced on the plateau that gives Asiago PDO its name, also known as the Altopiano dei Sette Comuni (The Plateau of the Seven Municipalities).
+In around 1000 A.D., a delicious sheep’s milk cheese was produced on the plateau that gives Asiago PDO its name, also known as the Altopiano dei Sette Comuni (The Plateau of the Seven Municipalities).
 In around the XVI century, sheep were replaced by bovine, whose milk gave birth to the dairy technique that is still used in the Malghe region today.
-D’Allevo is the oldest type of Asiago cheese, whereas production of the Pressato typology began during the 1920s.
+D’Allevo is the oldest type of Asiago cheese, whereas production of the Pressato version only began in the 1920s, which is ripened for a shorter period of time.

-Asiago PDO Pressato has a shorter shelf life than the D’Allevo.
-In fact, Asiago PDO D’Allevo can be conserved for up to a year, provided it is kept in a suitable environment.
-Asiago PDO should be wrapped in cling film and conserved at a temperature of 8-9°C. Asiago PDO Pressato can be eaten alone or diced in salads, sliced over fried eggs, in baked pasta and as a pizza topping.
-Its delicacy requires white, fruity and fresh wines or smooth rosés, such as Valpolicella PDO, Vernaccia di San Gimignano PDO and Biferno PDO Rosé.
-Asiago PDO d’Allevo is best served with fresh fruit at the end of a meal.
-The Stravecchio typology (heavily aged) can be grated.
+Asiago PDO Pressato must be eaten within 10 days of purchase.
+Asiago PDO D’Allevo can be kept for up to a month.
+A wedge of Asiago PDO should be wrapped in cling film and kept at a temperature of 8-9°C. Asiago PDO Pressato can be diced and served as nibbles, or as an ingredient in sandwiches, salads, baked pasta, and pizza toppings.
+Asiago PDO d’Allevo is best served with fresh fruit at the end of a meal, or used in recipes to give them more “character” and a decisive taste.
+The Vecchio (aged) and Stravecchio (very aged) versions can be grated.

-The freshly produced forms of Asiago PDO Pressato are pressed with the use of manual or hydraulic presses, hence the name.
-Only at the termination of the pressing process, which lasts several hours, are the forms inserted into the molds.
+The freshly produced forms of Asiago PDO Pressato are pressed with manual or hydraulic presses, from which they take their name.